Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 7 days | 5 touches | Strike while the iron is hot

-You met someone at a conference, a webinar, or a roundtable.
+You met someone at a conference, webinar, or roundtable.
 They gave you their card or dropped into your booth.
-The relationship is warm, but it will cool fast if you do not follow up with structure and speed.
+The relationship is warm, but it will cool fast without structure and speed.

 Expected metrics: